 As mentioned above, many policies have exemptions.
 Usually, these are on household items that are particularly prone to wear and tear, or have shorter life spans, such as bedding, linen, clothing and footwear.
 It can also include sports equipment such as bicycles.
 Be sure to check for a full list of exclusions from your policy provider.

 There can also be exemptions around the cause for the claim.
 Heavy rains and a burst pipe can both flood your house and destroy valuable contents.
 But your policy provider may not cover for both.
-Accidental damage may also be excluded, so if you kick over your TV doing some at-home yoga, you may be out of luck.
+Accidental damage may also be excluded, so if you break your TV unintentionally, your claim might be rejected.

-Look carefully at what type of cover you are getting.
+Look carefully at what type of cover you are purchasing.
 In some cases, you may have to pay extra for add-ons.

 Do note that most policies have limits on certain items and require you to mention these specifically.
-If you have a $10,000 ring, your provider isn’t going to happily replace it because you can show them a photo of it.
+If you have a $10,000 ring, your provider isn't going to happily replace it just because you have a photo of it.
 You need to mention it (and any other high-value items) when taking out your policy.
-It’s quite possible that you will need extra cover for these certain high-value items.
+It's quite possible that you will need extra cover for these certain high-value items.